Fast American Option Pricing using Nonlinear Stencils: American Call Option under the Binomial Option Pricing Model

-We solve trapezoid $degf$, and thus will know where the boundary between the red and green cells intersect line segment $gf$.
-Let $r$ be the intersection point.
-We follow a similar approach to compute the subsequent trapezoids as we took to compute trapezoid $degf$.
-We stop this process when the total height of all the trapezoids becomes more than $(T - \sqrt{T})$.
-We will be left with a right-angle isosceles triangle $xyc$ with base length at most $\sqrt{T}$.
-We compute all the cell values of triangle $xyc$ iteratively in time $O(T)$.
+We solve the trapezoid $degf$ and all subsequent trapezoids created following the approach described above until we are left with a right-angle isosceles triangle $xyc$ with base length at most $\sqrt{T}$.
+We compute all cell values of $xyc$ iteratively in $\Oh{T}$ time.